trace

 -

-"draw a line"; "trace the outline of a figure in the sand"hypernym: mark - make or leave a mark onhyponym:
+is a type of: mark - make or leave a mark onsubtypes:

 - construct - draw with suitable instruments and under specified conditions